rrooij/sd3save_editor/docs/character encoding.md

 # Character Encoding

-When converting from unicode to cartridge, more than one unicode codepoint can be mapped to one cartridge codepoint.
-On the other hand, when converting from cartridge to unicode, only one unicode codepoint will be assigned.
-For example, the ASCII A and the fullwidth A will both be mapped to the cartridge A. In reverse, the cartridge A will only be mapped to the ASCII A and not the fullwidth A.
+When converting from Unicode to cartridge, more than one Unicode codepoint can be mapped to one cartridge codepoint.
+On the other hand, when converting from cartridge to Unicode, only one Unicode codepoint will be assigned.
+For example, the ASCII A and the full-width A will both be mapped to the cartridge A. In reverse, the cartridge A will only be mapped to the ASCII A and not the full-width A.

 **Remarks**

 Characters in the ASCII range

 - The different language encodings basically follow the ASCII encoding, followed by a number of additional characters in the range from 007F to 009F.
 The only exception is the Spanish encoding where the lower case characters happen to be shifted.
-- When converting from cartridge to unicode, the character in the ASCII range is chosen over any other variants.
+- When converting from cartridge to Unicode, the character in the ASCII range is chosen over any other variants.
-- The only exception is the Japanese fullwidth encoding, which chooses the fullwidth character over the others.
+- The only exception is the Japanese full-width encoding, which chooses the full-width character over the others.
-- There is also a small number of characters in the ASCII range where the visual glyph used in the cartridge encoding actually resembles a unicode character outside of the ASCII range.
+- There is also a small number of characters in the ASCII range where the visual glyph used in the cartridge encoding actually resembles a Unicode character outside of the ASCII range.
 In particular, these characters are the asterisk operator, the minus sign, the broken bar, and the small tilde.
 Yet, when converting back, the codepoint from the ASCII range is to be used.

 Hiragana, Katakana and Kanji